Software-Knife-and-Tool/mu/README.md

-As of 0.2.10, the *mu* distribution includes a tool for running and interacting with the system.
+The *mu* distribution includes a tool for running and interacting with the system.

-The  *core-sys* binary is part of a release, found at `/opt/mu/bin/core-sys`.
+The  *mu-listener* binary is part of a release, found at `/opt/mu/bin/mu-listener`.

-*core-sys*  has no command line arguments, it is configured by a JSON file, *.core-sys*, which is expected to be in either the current directory or the user's home directory.
+*mu-listener*  has no command line arguments.
+It is configured by a JSON file, *.mu-listener*, which is expected to be in either the current directory or the user's home directory.
 The *config* argument supplies a *mu* environment configuration string (see **System Configuration** for details), and the *rc* argument supplies the name of a file to load on startup.
-Examples of both of these files can be found in `/opt/mu/lib/core-sys`.
+Examples of both of these files can be found in `/opt/mu/lib/mu-listener`.

-*core-sys* will run without either of *.core-sys* or an rc file.
+*mu-listener* will run without either of *.mu-listener* or an rc file.

 ```
 {